Road trip: Nashville to Memphis

 Tennessee Safari Park

 From the get-go we were surrounded.
 We encountered zebras, camels, deer and so many others.
 The infamous animals for us were the emus.
 They're a little aggressive.
 As the finale, we got to feed a giraffe!
-THEY'RE SO TALL!
-A lot of our journey was captured on film as you can see below (combination of Annemarie's and mine's footage):
+They’re so TALL!

 In addition to the drive-through, there's also a walk-through area that had monkeys, reptiles, and a lot of peacocks.